Lazaro549/How-Artificial-Intelligence-Works-in-Mercado-Libre-Product-Ads/README.md

 Mastering how AI works in Mercado Libre allows you to **sell more**, **spend smarter**, and **compete efficiently**.

 ---
+## Project Scope

+This repository focuses on:
+- Educational simulation of Product Ads logic
+- Decision-making models based on campaign metrics
+- Ethical and policy-compliant experimentation

+It does NOT:
+- Access private Mercado Libre systems
+- Automate real bidding
+- Scrape platform data

 📌 *This repository is for educational purposes and is not officially affiliated with Mercado Libre.*